Alice Jolly

 Alice Jolly (born 1966) is an English novelist, playwright and memoirist.
+She has won the Royal Society of Literature V.S.
+Pritchett Short Story prize, the PEN/Ackerley Prize, an O. Henry Award, and the Walter Scott Prize.

-Career
+Life

 Jolly graduated from Worcester College, Oxford with a degree in Modern History in 1989.

 She teaches on the Creative Writing M.St. course at the University of Oxford.